-Reinaldo J. Michelena received a B.S. in physics from Universidad Simón Bolívar (Venezuela) and a Ph.D. in geophysics from Stanford University.
-He has over 30 years of experience in research, development, and application of seismic, petrophysics, and geological modeling methods to help reservoir delineation and characterization, from programming and testing of algorithms to integrated interpretation of field data results.
+Reinaldo J. Michelena received a a Ph.D. in geophysics from Stanford University and a B.S. in physics from Universidad Simón Bolívar (Venezuela).
+He has over 35 years of experience in research, development, and application of seismic, petrophysics, and geological modeling methods to help reservoir delineation and characterization, from programming and testing of algorithms to integrated interpretation of field data results.
 He worked 18 years for PDVSA-Intevep, the research and technical services affiliate of PDVSA.
 He joined iReservoir in 2003 and worked in a variety of problems and geological settings where seismic data analysis results are used to constrain geological and flow simulation models.
-He became Geophysical Advisor for iReservoir in 2016 and started SeisPetro Geosoftware and SeisPetro Geoconsulting to continue with the development and application of advanced techniques for reservoir characterization and modeling in conventional and unconventional reservoirs.
+He became Geophysical Advisor for iReservoir in 2017 and started SeisPetro Geosoftware and SeisPetro Geoconsulting to continue with the development and application of advanced techniques for reservoir characterization and modeling in conventional and unconventional reservoirs.
 He served as Associate Editor of the journal Geophysics in the area of seismic inversion and was member and Chairman of the Board of the magazine The Leading Edge.
 Reinaldo is a member of SEG, EAGE, RMAG, and DGS.
+In 2021, Reinaldo became recipient of the Life Membership Award of the Society of Exploration Geophysicists.
 For more details, click here.

 Petrophysics and Geoscience Advisors

-Patricia Rodrigues received a Ph.D. in geophysics from Colorado School of Mines and a B.S. and M.S. in chemical engineering from Universidad Simón Bolivar (Venezuela).
+Patricia E. Rodrigues received a Ph.D. in geophysics from Colorado School of Mines and a B.S. and M.S. in chemical engineering from Universidad Simón Bolivar (Venezuela).
 She has more than 20 years of experience in research and application of reservoir characterization technologies, specializing in petrophysics and rock physics for the oil and gas industry.
 She worked 8 years for PDVSA-Intevep and two years for Tricon Geophysics on seismic petrophysics and integrating well data through rock physics methodologies.
 In 2006, she joined DRM Energy Corp., a startup oil and gas company, while she also worked for iReservoir as a senior petrophysicist.
 While at iReservoir, she tested and used iMineralysis™ extensively and suggested numerous improvements.
 After iReservoir, she went back to school to complete her Ph.D. while working part-time for Newfield Exploration Company.
-In 2014, she joined Whiting Petroleum as Sr. Petrophysical Manager and more recently Director of Geology and Geophysics.
-She is the instructor of the class Petrophysical Multimineral Analysis.
-She is an expert on multimineral analysis and has taught this class at Colorado School of Mines for seven consecutive years as part of the Advanced Petrophysics class.
+In 2014, she joined Whiting Petroleum as Petrophysical Manager and more recently Director of Geology and Geophysics.
+She is an expert on multimineral analysis and instructor of the class Petrophysical Multimineral Analysis.
 For more details, click here.